Sõprus

 Sõprus ('Friendship') is a cinema in Tallinn, Estonia.

-The venue was built in 1955 and it was designed by Peeter Tarvas and August Volberg; interior was designed by Maia Laul.
+The venue was built in 1955 and it was designed from 1952- 1952 by Peeter Tarvas, August Volberg, Ilmar Laas; first draft by Friedrich Wendach; interior was designed by Maia Laul.
 It the beginning, the building's had two halls: so-called red hall and white hall, each having 396 seats.
-Since the 1990s, only one hall is used by the cinema.
+Since 1995, only one hall is used by the cinema.
 By 2004, the hall had 282 seats.

-Today, Sõprus is part of Europa Cinemas, a network of movie theatres with the goal of distributing films from different countries across Europe, but also providing financial support for the venues.
+It is apart of Europa Cinemas, a network of movie theatres with the goal of distributing films from different countries across Europe, but also providing financial support for the venues.

+History

+The cinema was built on the site of buildings destroyed in the 1944 March bombings of Tallinn.

+Originally, it was going to be named Spartacus or Leningrad, but due to the improved relations between China and the Soviet Union, it was named Sõprus (friendship).